 Examinations and assessments

-Information about exams at Victoria, including exam rules, types of assessment and what to do if you have a problem or can’t sit an exam.
+Information about exams at Victoria University of Wellington, exam rules, types of assessment and what to do if you have a problem or can’t sit an exam.

 An assessment is any assigning of marks or grades to pieces of work that you submit in a course.
 Assessment information is in your course outlines.

-There are several types of assessment at Victoria.
+There are several types of assessment at Victoria University of Wellington.
 They are:

 Examination: An item of assessment to be undertaken at a predetermined time and place by all the students enrolled for a course, during an official examination period following the end of the course.
 The scheduling, conduct and supervision of examinations are arranged by faculties in accordance with such detailed instructions as may be approved by the Academic Board.